Speak to our team

 Interestingly, we have found that Ipswich households are much more likely to use the bins for garden organics, rather than food organics.
 In addition to this, the Queensland Government is responding to community concerns around waste odours, and are looking to change environmental standards for composting.
 With these changes, food organics will be considered highly odorous, and will require significant infrastructure upgrades to process.

-Based on this, Ipswich City Council’s FOGO service is transitioning the collection of food organics (meat, dairy, food scraps and eggshells).
-The FOGO bins will remain at households and continue as GO bins (grass clippings, leaves, small branches and weeds).
+Based on this, Ipswich City Council’s FOGO service has transitioned to GO (grass clippings, prunings, palm fronds, leaves, small branches and weeds).

 Thank you to everyone who shared feedback to help us understand how we can make this transition as easy as possible for you and others in our community.
 We have now reviewed your feedback and shared a summary below.